KasparEtter/ef1p/internet/index.md

 The registry operator for `.com` is [Verisign](https://en.wikipedia.org/wiki/Verisign).
 The domain name registrar I have chosen to register my domains is [Gandi](https://en.wikipedia.org/wiki/Gandi).
 I pay them 13 Euros every year just so that I can keep this domain name.
-(In order to avoid ambiguity,
+In order to avoid ambiguity,
-a [fully qualified domain name (FQDN)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) is sometimes written with a trailing dot (such as `ef1p.com.`).
+a [fully qualified domain name (FQDN)](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) is sometimes written with a trailing dot, such as `ef1p.com.`.
 Otherwise, the label might just refer to a [subdomain](https://en.wikipedia.org/wiki/Subdomain).
-Don't let this confuse you in the DNS playground below.)
+Don't let this confuse you in the DNS playground below.

 From a technical point of view,
 DNS acts as a [distributed database](https://en.wikipedia.org/wiki/Distributed_database),